Coupler Position Optimization and Channel Estimation for Flexible Coupler Antenna Aided Multiuser Communication: Optimization of Coupler Positions

 where $\mathbf u_{k}^{\rm MMSE}(\mathbf p)$ is the $k$-th column of $\mathbf U_{\rm MMSE}(\mathbf p)$.
 The corresponding achievable sum rate is

 This leads to the following position-only optimization problem,

 Problem (P2) is still nonconvex due to the complicated dependence of $R_{\rm MMSE}(\mathbf p)$ on $\mathbf p$ and the nonconvex spacing constraints in \eqref{prob:P1_spacing_mu}.
-However, the two constraints \eqref{prob:P1_region_mu} and \eqref{prob:P1_spacing_mu} are separable across different FC antennas, which enables a distributed optimization algorithm.
+However, the two constraints \eqref{prob:P1_region_mu} and \eqref{prob:P1_spacing_mu} are separable across different FCAs, which enables a distributed optimization algorithm.

 Let